ktandon91/unity_challenge/README.md

   >* *Request will first go to app.py*
   >* *From app.py, request will be forwarded to appropriate route handlers from routes directory*
   >* *Route handlers will validate the structure of the request using schema from schemas directory, and then from route handler appropriate service from services directory will be called*
-  >* *Services will interact will the database and return the response to the route handlers*
+  >* *Services will interact with the database and return the data to route handlers*
 </li>
 </ul>